 - 1. Click the [Start] button, then [Control Panel]. - If the Control Panel is in Category view, switch to Classic view by clicking "Switch to Classic View" under Control Panel the left frame.
-(If you are already in Classic view, "Switch to Category View" will be displayed.) - Double-click the [System] icon.
-The [System Properties] window will be displayed. - Click the [Computer Name] tab. - Confirm the settings of [Full computer name:] and [Workgroup:]. - a.
+(If you are already in Classic view, "Switch to Category View" will be displayed.) - 3.
+Double-click the [System] icon.
+The [System Properties] window will be displayed. - 4.
+Click the [Computer Name] tab. - 5.
+Confirm the settings of [Full computer name:] and [Workgroup:]. - a.
 The setting of [Full computer name:] denotes the name for identifying the computer.
 Any name can be assigned for each personal computer.

-To change the name, click [Change] and then proceed in accordance with the instruction messages displayed on the b.
-[Workgroup name] is the group name of the network.
-Enter the desired name in less than 15 ASCII character code format.
+To change the name, click [Change] and then proceed in accordance with the instruction messages displayed on the screen.